HTSagara/readme_genie/CONTRIBUTING.md

 - `COHERE_API_KEY`: Your Cohere API key.
 - `GROQ_BASE_URL`: The base URL for the Groq API.
 - `COHERE_BASE_URL`: The base URL for the Cohere API.

+Thank you for contributing to **Readme Genie**!
+Your work and efforts are appreciated.